Neeraj303/DataTalksClub-DE-zoomcamp-2025/week_4/hw4/hw4_solution.md

 You might want to add some new dimensions `year` (e.g.: 2019, 2020), `quarter` (1, 2, 3, 4), `year_quarter` (e.g.: `2019/Q1`, `2019-Q2`), and `month` (e.g.: 1, 2, ..., 12), **extracted from pickup_datetime**, to your `fct_taxi_trips` OR `dim_taxi_trips.sql` models to facilitate filtering your queries

+✅ **Answer**: 1, 3, 5
+The first statement is accurate; the absence of that environment variable's value would prevent the code from compiling.
+The second statement is inaccurate; if the environment variable's value is missing, it does not impact scenarios where model_type == 'core'.
+Moreover, when model_type is not 'core', it can default to using target_env_var in the event that stging_env_var is unset.
+The third through fifth statements are correct as they align with the macro logic.

 ### Question 5: Taxi Quarterly Revenue Growth

 1. Create a new model `fct_taxi_trips_quarterly_revenue.sql`